 The school sets high expectations for all our pupils and promotes a love for learning.

 We have a clear commitment to our delivery of life skills and work in conjunction with families and key stakeholders to ensure the learning is prioritised in a purposeful manner.
-We also embed the Career and World of Work Curriculum from Early Years through to KS5.
+We embed the Careers and World of Work Curriculum from Early Years through to Key Stage 5.

 Within the daily practice of the classroom, holistic and therapeutic interventions and support are provided to pupils.
 This provision is extended through the support of the school’s specialist therapists and practitioners.

-Pupils can expect high-quality teaching and learning.
-Staff are highly skilled in supporting pupils to overcome their barriers to learning and social interaction and in modifying the environment to ensure it is conducive to learning and maximises each child/young persons independence.
+At Rosehill, pupils can expect high-quality teaching and learning.
+Staff are highly skilled in supporting autistic learners, who also experience complex co-occurring differences, to overcome their barriers to learning and social interaction and in modifying the environment to ensure it is enabling, conducive to learning and maximises independence.

 Our curriculum’s key aims include enabling learners to: